Testing Algorithm Delineates situation(s) when tests are added to the initial order. This includes reflex and additional tests.

 Specimen Volume: 5 mL

-2. Non-acidified specimen can be accepted if the heparinized plasma is properly frozen.
-However, in nonacidified plasma, oxalate values may increase spontaneously (average 50% increase for plasma oxalate <15 mcmol/L; average 10% increase for plasma oxalate >15 mcmol/L) and will be reported with a disclaimer.
+Additional Information: Nonacidified specimen can be accepted if the heparinized plasma is properly frozen.
+However, a disclaimer will be added in nonacidified plasma, oxalate values may increase spontaneously (average 50% increase for plasma oxalate <15 mcmol/L; average 10% increase for plasma oxalate >15 mcmol/L).

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.